kowainik/summoner/README.md

 $ source <(summon --bash-completion-script `which summon`)
 ```

-After that you can call `summon new` with required command line options, follow
+After that, you can call `summon` with the required command.
+To create a
+project, use `summon new` command specifying the prefered CLI options, follow
-the instructions that will appear, and a new project would be created in a subfolder
+the instructions during the interactive process of the project creation, and a
+new project would be created in a subfolder as well as a repository under your
-as well as a repository under your github account (if requested).
+GitHub account (if requested).

 ### Usage

-There are several options how to set particular configurations:
+There are several options how to set particular configurations for the new projects:

 1. Default configuration file (`~/.summoner.toml`).
-2. Explicitly specified configuration file by `--file FILENAME` option (used instead of default one if specified).
+2. Explicitly specified configuration file by `--file FILENAME` option (used
+   instead of the default one if specified).
 3. Options that are stated by CLI arguments.
 4. Interactively inputed answers during work of the `summon` command
   (for the options that were not specified on previous steps).

-So the configuration uses [`Partial Options Monoid Pattern`](https://medium.com/@jonathangfischoff/the-partial-options-monoid-pattern-31914a71fc67).
+So, the configuration uses [`Partial Options Monoid Pattern`](https://medium.com/@jonathangfischoff/the-partial-options-monoid-pattern-31914a71fc67).

 If none of the mentioned above cases used then the configuration will be built interactively.